torryatco/Basilica/readme.md

 </figure>
 ```

-Note: a `<figure>` tag denotes an image, illustration, diagram, code snippet, etc. that is referenced in the main flow of a document, but that can be moved to another part of the document or to an appendix without affecting the main flow.
+Note: a `<figure>` tag denotes an image, illustration, or diagram that is referenced in the main flow of a document, but that can be moved to another part of the document or to an appendix without affecting the main flow.

 We want to display identical image content, just larger or smaller depending on the device.
 The standard `<img>` element only lets you point the browser to a single source file.
 We will use two new attributes — `srcset` and `sizes` — to provide additional source images along with hints to help the browser pick the right one.